linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 European dollar LVNAV MMFs saw large redemptions Cumulative flows differed across funds

-The vertical lines in the first and third panels indicate 18 March 2020 (Federal Reserve unveils the MMLF programme and the ECB introduces the PEPP,  which included non-financial commercial paper).
+The vertical lines in the first and third panels indicate 18 March 2020 (Federal Reserve unveils the MMLF programme and the ECB introduces the PEPP,  which included non-financial [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]]).
 The shaded areas in the first and third panels indicate 6–26 March 2020 (period of consecutive outflows).
 AUM = assets under management; CNAV = constant NAV; LVNAV = low-volatility NAV; VNAV = variable NAV.

-1 The sample includes money market funds as classified by CRANE (the top panels) and Informa iMoneyNet (bottom panels).
+1 The sample includes [[A Primer on Money Market Mutual Funds|money market funds]] as classified by CRANE (the top panels) and Informa iMoneyNet (bottom panels).

 Sources: CRANE; Informa iMoneyNet; authors' calculations.

 Likewise,  the ECB announced on 12 March a new instalment of long-term refinancing operations that provided immediate liquidity to the European financial system.
 The ECB's US dollar operations,  anchored to the swap lines with the Federal Reserve announced on 15 March,  provided dollar liquidity support.
-Moreover,  on 18 March the ECB's Governing Council included non-financial commercial paper in its Pandemic Emergency Purchase Programme.
+Moreover,  on 18 March the ECB's Governing Council included non-financial [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] in its Pandemic Emergency Purchase Programme.
 As in the United States,  these measures contributed to easing the stress of European funds.

 ## Liquidity And Investor Size As Drivers Of The Run